johnjohnjohnkim/YOLight/README.md

 ## Testing (local dev only)

-`tests/` (unit tests for the occupancy state machine) and `serverTest.py` (a manual light on/off smoke-test script) exist for local development but are git-ignored and not part of the tracked repo, so they won't come along with a fresh clone.
-The occupancy unit tests mock out `cv2`/`torch`/ `ultralytics`/`server` to exercise `tracker.py`'s decision logic without a camera or real lights; they currently target an earlier version of the tracking logic and are not all passing against the current doorway-tracking implementation.
+`tests/` (unit tests for the occupancy state machine) is git-ignored and not part of the tracked repo, so it won't come along with a fresh clone.
+`serverTest.py` — a two-line manual smoke-test that turns the lights off via `server.py` — is tracked.
+The occupancy unit tests mock out `cv2`/`torch`/ `ultralytics`/`server` to exercise `tracker.py`'s decision logic without a camera or real lights; they currently target an earlier version of the tracking logic and are not all passing against the current doorway-tracking implementation (6 of 11 fail as of this writing).

 ---

-## Roadmap
+## Version history & roadmap

+### V1 — Frame presence, LAN only

+- Person enters the frame → lights **on**; person leaves the frame → lights **off**.
+Plain YOLO person detection — no pose model.
+- No Govee cloud API support — lights were controlled purely over the Govee LAN UDP API.
+- Failed constantly under occlusion: any brief disappearance read as "room empty" and cut the lights (see [Reliability](#reliability-the-occlusion-problem)).

+### V2 — Pose model + clap toggle

+- Implemented the YOLO **pose model**; a clap became the action that flips the lights.
+- Extremely buggy: hands merely held together for long stretches (e.g. being on your phone) counted as claps, so the lights flickered — which made things much worse.

-### Now — Doorway occupancy tracking, gesture toggle, cloud control ✅ *(current, V2)*
+### V3 — Cloud control + activation gate ✅ *(current)*

-- Room occupancy is tracked by **doorway line crossings**, not raw per-frame visibility, so occlusion no longer causes false turn-offs (see [Reliability](#reliability-the-occlusion-problem)).
-- A **clap gesture**, gated by a held both-wrists-raised pose, toggles the lights directly.
-- Lights are controlled via **Govee's cloud API**, falling back to the LAN API automatically if the cloud is unreachable.
+- **Govee cloud API** added, so YOLight can reach your lights from anywhere; the LAN API remains as an automatic fallback.
+- An **activation pose** (both wrists raised, held **0.3 s**) gates the clap toggle so false claps no longer flicker the lights.
+The timing was tuned through trial and error — long enough to block accidental activations, short enough to feel natural.
+- With the gate in place, the toggle switched from a double clap to a **single clap** (with a 0.5 s cooldown).
+- Light commands run on background threads and fan out to every device in parallel, so multiple lights toggle at the same time.
+- **Known problem:** it's currently very hard to re-toggle the lights through the camera.

+### V4 — Frontend *(planned, two updates)*

+1. A **localhost React** app.
+2. TBD.

+This will also open up user customization — e.g. changing the activation hold time — with more settings to come.

-### Next — Rounding out gesture control
+### V5 — Richer pose + light control *(planned)*

-- **Dimming**: wave arms down to dim the lights after they've turned on, not just an on/off clap toggle.
-- **Mic + camera fusion**: cross-confirm the clap with audio so a stretch isn't misread as a clap and an unrelated noise isn't misread as one either.
-- **Auto-doorway detection**: custom-train a model (see `YOLODoorwayDetection.ipynb`, currently unused/experimental) to detect the doorway automatically, removing the manual box-drawing step.
+- Control the **brightness** of the lights and change their **colours** via poses.
+- Under consideration (may be too advanced): let users take pose/stance photos of themselves pointing at a specific light, then bind actions to that exact light.

-### Depth sensing for low-light / darkness
+### Unscheduled — depth sensing for low-light / darkness

 Fix the biggest functional gap: a plain RGB camera is **blind in the dark**, so the one moment you most want automatic lighting — walking into a